A bar of their own: Portland’s Sports Bra will only show women’s sports

 “We went nuts — screaming and jumping,” Nguyen said.
 “No one else in the entire bar was watching our game.
 So they were like, ‘What just happened?’ ”

-After they left the bar, Nguyen remembers one of her friends telling the group, “That game was amazing.
+After they left the bar, Nguyen remembers one of her friends telling the group: “That game was amazing.
 It would have been so much better if we had the sound on.”

 Nguyen had become so accustomed to watching women’s games in silence that she hadn’t even noticed: “It was almost always a little bit of a chore to get a women’s game on TV,” Nguyen said.
 “It would never just naturally be on.”